mayadata-io/oep-e2e/testplan/docs/troubleshooting/VMware_troubleshooting.md

 #### **Virtual Disk Errors:**

 Sometimes, the virtual machines are stuck at the boot prompt with disk errors when we reboot them.
-It is an error that occurs due to file system error on ubuntu.
+It is an error that occurs due to file system error on Ubuntu.
 It doesn’t proceed further without human intervention.

 ![img](https://lh4.googleusercontent.com/2J35ko05O6nltgzeo9dcmBg_sZtRj7Jb-XF-aUssMQwGl5xKVhkgQGE9cYPyw5FE_xZvn7W3-WwAQ09WjVs52o_zAYsXh_3flWu11da9g0ZaEwRFHe0qDxinPstFixcCWnhsIoS5)

-We need to clear the errors on the specified disk by executing the command ‘e2fsck -y /dev/<disk name>.
+We need to clear the errors on specified disk by executing the command ‘e2fsck -y /dev/<disk name>`.
 This will check the file system consistency and clear the errors which enable the virtual machine to proceed further.